jupyterlab/extension-examples/command-palette/README.md

 Commands can be used from the command palette.

-In this extension, you are going to add a command to command palette.
+In this extension, you are going to add a command to the command palette.

 The command palette interface `ICommandPalette` need to be imported with: